xyflow/node-collision-algorithms/README.md

 # Node Collision Algorithms

 A playground to explore, develop, and benchmark algorithms that resolve overlapping nodes in browser environments.
+Although the primary use cases are [React Flow](https://reactflow.dev/) & [Svelte Flow](https://svelteflow.dev/), the implementations are designed to be use‑case agnostic.

 > [!NOTE]
 > Fiddle with the [demo](https://node-collision-algorithms.vercel.app/) or read our [blog post](https://xyflow.com/blog/node-collision-algorithms).